uyrussell21/airship-self/readme.md

 - You will only branch out to dev
 - Always commit small
-- Limit your code Line of 100 max 150
+- Limit your code Line of 100 max 150 per file
-- Use Ant Design Components as much as possible
+- Use Bootstrap Components as much as possible

 ## Folder Use

 1. pages - where the routes will be created
 2. api - where the axios and services
 3. components - reusable
-4. containers - page components
+4. pages - page components
 5. styles/theme - global styles
 6. public - where the assests will be found